hertzmann/hertzmann.github.io/_posts/2025-10-25-indistinguishability.md

 Second, if you want to convince people, then you need defensible arguments.
 For example, [Ted Chiang's argument against "AI" as art](https://www.newyorker.com/culture/the-weekend-essay/why-ai-isnt-going-to-make-art) seems not to have been informed by any knowledge of the history of photography or conceptual art or computer graphics or the [way algorithms make choices](https://jov.arvojournals.org/Article.aspx?articleid=2783759) or current developments in interactive tools.
 His piece will not persuade people who know about these things.
 His piece would have been a good argument that text-to-image is not a good artistic tool, something I agree with, but that's not the argument he claimed to be making.

 One possible difference is that **the tools became effective much faster** than with previous technologies.
 Portrait photography took decades to become widespread, and consumer photography took even longer.
-But it's hard to judge speed in the moment, amongst all the breathless hype and anxiety; [some claims of the immediacy of "AI"'s impact may be overstated](https://www.forbes.com/sites/annkowalsmith/2025/10/31/ai-didnt-layoff-14000-people-amazon-did/).
+But it's hard to judge speed in the moment, amongst all the breathless hype and anxiety; [some claims of the immediacy of "AI"'s actual impact may be overstated](https://www.forbes.com/sites/annkowalsmith/2025/10/31/ai-didnt-layoff-14000-people-amazon-did/).

 # The biggest difference